 For example, did you know you can download a copy of your Facebook data, completely free of charge?
 Simply go to your settings and click on the information box at the top:

 That way, it’s easy to pass on photos, videos, and other memories to those you wish to have them.

 You can also download an archive of your Twitter posts and make a backup of your Instagram content by using third-party software like Instaport.

 Provide Detailed Information

-Now it’s time to go back to your inventory.
-Expand on it by making a list of usernames and passwords for the various accounts you’ve included.
+Now, go back to your inventory.
+Make a list of usernames and passwords for the accounts you’ve included.

 If you’re having trouble remembering all your account details, use the password recovery feature on the websites in question.

-And if you’ve forgotten everything – even your recovery email address or secret questions/answers – think about how important that account is to you, and contact support to resolve the issue if you really need this done.
+And if you’ve forgotten everything – even your recovery email address or secret questions/answers – decide how important that account is to you.
+Then, contact support to recover the necessary information.

 Reminder: you’ll most likely need to provide proof that you’re the account holder.

 Last but not least, write a will, and set up a power of attorney if needed.
 This puts your wishes in writing and presents clear instructions on how you want your online identity to be handled.